Dr. Hootan Daneshmand

 Old, infected, or scarred piercings may also change the shape and size of belly buttons.
 Belly button surgery may be able to correct scarring and shape by removing excess skin.

-Lastly, dramatic weight loss can drive people towards belly button surgery.
+Lastly, weight loss from Orange County gastric bypass surgery can drive people towards belly button surgery.
 That’s because people who have experienced dramatic weight loss have lots of loose skin.
 This loose skin can make the belly button look large, stretched out, and not aesthetically pleasing.

 Who is a Good Candidate for an Umbilicoplasty?